grid reference TL 643 634

 listed building grade II

-Local licensing authority for Newmarket is Forest Heath
+Local licensing authority for Newmarket is West Suffolk

-Busy pub with food from 8am until 9pm.
-Popular with younger drinkers in evening.
-Occasional live music.
+A busy pub, with food from 8am until 9pm.
+It's popular with younger drinkers in the evening.
+There's occasional live music.

 The building dates from the 18th century.